errorcodezero/errorcodezero.dev/src/content/blog/building-my-own-cpu-isa-and-virtual-machine.md

 ![Stickman standing over dead c++ programmer's grave](../../assets/stickman-standing-over-cpp-programmer-grave.png) *bit of an artist here if you couldn't already tell*

-I decided to write my bytecode vm in C. While I've had used C before, I didn't have any big projects with it.
+I decided to write my bytecode vm in C. While I have used C before, I didn't have any big projects with it.
 My usage of it went as far as just poking around with it and shoving hello world programs into gcc.
 I did however have decent experience with C++ which coming out of developing mango I had began to get somewhat sick of.
 It was great for what it was but I got tired of all the complexities it brought with it.
 The last thing I wanted to even think about was move semantics and rules of 3/5/7(is it 9 now?).

 C felt like a breath of fresh air to me.
 I liked it for the same reason that I enjoyed emulation and old computers: *the simplicity*.